HowardHinnant/bbi/README.md

 _Note:_ `i8` is a numeric type, not a character type.
 This is 100*100 computed with infinite precision but then truncated back into 8 bits (10,000 % 128).

+_Note:_ Division by zero, and mod 0 when using `wrap` remains undefined behavior.
+However in other modes this behavior is defined (to saturate, throw or terminate).

 ### sat